Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: C books seem to use several different styles of indentation and brace placement for compound statements.
+<span class="ques"></span> C books seem to use several different styles of indentation and brace placement for compound statements.
 Which style is best?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: According to The *New Hacker's Dictionary* (Cambridge, Mass.: MIT Press, 1996), there are four common styles of indentation and brace placement:
+<span class="ans"></span> According to The *New Hacker's Dictionary* (Cambridge, Mass.: MIT Press, 1996), there are four common styles of indentation and brace placement:

 <!-- START: unordered-list -->
 <ul>